lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Each Profile MUST specify which Rule ID value(s) is (are) allocated to this mode.
 For brevity, the rest of {{No-ACK-subsection}} only refers to Rule ID values that are allocated to this mode.

 The W field MUST be present and its size M MUST be 1 bit.
-WINDOW_SIZE MUST be equal to MAX_WIND_FCN + 1.

 Each Profile, for each Rule ID value, MUST define

 - the value of N (size of the FCN field),
-- the value of MAX_WIND_FCN
+- the value of WINDOW_SIZE, which MUST be strictly less than 2^N,
 - the size and algorithm for the MIC field,
 - the size of the DTag field,
 - the value of MAX_ACK_REQUESTS,